-- // Restrictions and Caveats: e.g. "This doesn't work off-axis" - Do not bother to document obvious members or methods such as default constructors and get and set routines. - Use white space to set off comment blocks, rather than divider lines. - Maintain a release.notes text file in the package's doc directory noting major revisions and tags.
+- Do not bother to document obvious members or methods such as default constructors, get and set routines, or Gaudi required routines unless there is something special going on that deserves documentation. - Use white space to set off comment blocks, rather than divider lines. - Maintain a release.notes text file in the package's doc directory noting major revisions and tags. - When checking in code to the CVS repository, provide modification details within the log message.
+The log messages are automatically stored within a ChangeLog file and will be used as the modification history.

-- When checking in code to the CVS repository, provide modification details within the log message.
-The log messages are automatically stored within a ChangeLog file and will be used as the modification history. - If images are inserted into the Doxygen comments, the image files should be stored within the package's doc/images directory. - Keep comments up-to-date when modifying code.
+• If images are inserted into the Doxygen comments, the image files should be stored within the package's doc/images directory.